AI Technology Diffusion in the Stock Market [SSRN Link]

 Presented at: University of Verona; 2nd Financial Econometrics Meets Machine Learning Conference, Università della Svizzera Italiana; 2024 Australasian Meeting of the Econometric Society, Monash University.

-A Multilevel Latent Factor Model for Longitudinal Network and Relational Data [Draft available upon request]
+A Multilevel Latent Factor Model for Longitudinal Network and Relational Data

 Summary: This paper develops a methodology for estimating a multilevel latent factor model for longitudinal network and relational data, where the cross-section of the time series is comprised of entities acting as senders and receivers.
 The model consists of global factors and separate factors for senders and receivers in the network.
 This class of models are useful in several areas such as communication, economics, and health sciences.
 The current methodological literature is not sufficiently advanced for this family of models.
 We show that our proposed method consistently estimates the number of factors and the factor spaces.
 The asymptotic results are established for the case when the number of senders, receivers, and time periods are large.
 We illustrate the method by applying it to model volumes of bilateral trade among 23 countries.